top of page

 What's the first thing that happens when you get your haircut?
 They wash your hair!

-TBH this isn't my favorite part of the process, no matter how good-smelling the product or how fabulous the stylist.
-Given the intimate scale of Tress & Balance salon, I wanted to give the wash process a little privacy.
-I added a beaded metal curtain to screen the hair wash station and a tell-tale piece of art from my friend Mat Sanders.
+Given the intimate scale of Tress & Balance salon, I wanted to give the hair wash process a little privacy.
+I added a beaded metal curtain to screen the hair wash station and a tell-tale piece of art from my friend Mat Sanders. ⁣

-Jokes aside, this artwork is my reminder to my pal, Mark, that he is worthy, and worth it.
-I started my own business 15+ years ago, so I know the fun, crazy, wild ride that he is in for.
-On that journey -- in the minutiae of tax laws, payroll, credit card processing and so much more -- it can be easy to forget your worth and even your passion.
-I know that many of us doubt our self-worth; it's something that I still struggle with, myself.
-This artwork doesn't mean you overcharge our take advantage.
-It means that you wake up every day, give it 110%, do a damn good job, and take care of your clients.
+Jokes aside, this artwork is my reminder to my Mark that he is worthy, and worth it.
+I started my own business 20+ years ago, so I know the fun, crazy, wild ride that he is in for.
+On that journey -- in the minutiae of tax laws, payroll, credit card processing, and so much more -- it can be easy to forget your worth and even your passion.
+I know that many of us doubt our self-worth; it's something that I still struggle with at times, myself.
+This artwork doesn't mean you overcharge or take advantage.
+It means that you wake up every day, give it 110%, do a darn good job, and take care of your clients.
 You remember your worth and you do not settle.
 The energy you give out tends to be what you get back.
 Mark gives 100% good energy and I am so excited for his bright future at @tressandbalance

 Cheers, Mark!